 Ignoring mobile as a platform dooms a company to huge losses.
 Soon, mobile will overtake other devices for all purposes – research, information gathering, news, and, of course, e-commerce.
-Within the realm of e-commerce specifically, all types of conversions will be important, from securing contact information to purchases.
+Within the realm of e-commerce specifically, mobile app conversion rate plays an important part, from securing contact information to purchases.

 Here are some statistics that bear out the rising significance of mobile: